Massachusetts: Health

-The average Medicare reimbursement per enrollee for the counties is mapped.
+A map of the average Medicare reimbursement per enrollee by county, 2016.

 Massachusetts generally ranks highly among states in most health and disease prevention categories.
 In 2015, the United Health Foundation ranked the state as third-healthiest overall.
 Massachusetts has the most doctors per 100,000 residents (435.38), the second-lowest infant mortality rate (3.8), and the lowest percentage of uninsured residents (children as well as the total population).

-According to Business Insider, commonwealth residents have an average life expectancy of 80.41 years, the fifth-longest in the country.
-36.1% of the population is overweight and 24.4% is obese, and Massachusetts ranks sixth-highest in the percentage of residents who are considered neither obese nor overweight (39.5%).
-Massachusetts also ranks above average in the prevalence of binge drinking, which is the 20th-highest in the country.
+In 2018, commonwealth residents had an average life expectancy of 80.41 years, the fifth-longest in the country.
+In 2015, 36.1% of the population was overweight and 24.4% were obese.
+Massachusetts ranks sixth-highest in the percentage of residents who are considered neither obese nor overweight (39.5%).
+In 2018, Massachusetts ranked above average in the prevalence of binge drinking, which is the 20th-highest in the country.

 The nation's first Marine Hospital was erected by federal order in Boston in 1799.
-There are currently a total of 143 hospitals in the state.
-According to 2015 rankings by U.S. News & World Report, Massachusetts General Hospital is ranked in the top three in two health care specialties.
+There are 143 hospitals in Massachusetts.
+In 2015, Massachusetts General Hospital was ranked in the top three in two health care specialties.
 Massachusetts General Hospital was founded in 1811 and serves as the largest teaching hospital for nearby Harvard University.

-The state of Massachusetts is a center for medical education and research including Harvard affiliates Brigham and Women's Hospital, Beth Israel Deaconess Medical Center, and Dana–Farber Cancer Institute as well as the New England Baptist Hospital, Tufts Medical Center, and Boston Medical Center which is the primary teaching hospital for Boston University.
+Massachusetts is a center for medical education and research, including Harvard affiliates Brigham and Women's Hospital, Beth Israel Deaconess Medical Center, and Dana–Farber Cancer Institute and the New England Baptist Hospital, Tufts Medical Center, and Boston Medical Center which is the primary teaching hospital for Boston University.
 The University of Massachusetts Chan Medical School is located in Worcester.
 The Massachusetts College of Pharmacy and Health Sciences has two of its three campuses in Boston and Worcester.